-Lead State and Partners Status of Recommendation III(B) In July 2012, the IMO Sub-Committee on Safety of Navigation (NAV) approved a joint Russian/Norwegian Norway, Russian Federation proposal for a mandatory ship reporting system in the Barents Area (Barents SRS).
-Provided adoption by the Marine Safety Committee (MSC) at its next session, the system will become effective in June 2013.
-The purpose of the system is to secure ships safe navigation within the Barents area, and to be able to initiate search and rescue (SAR) and pollution prevention measures around a relevant position, not only by using the available SAR units but also the participating ships known to be in that particular area.
-In July 2010, Norway launched its first AIS satellite, AISSat-1.
-The satellite operates in a polar orbit at an Norway altitude of 600 km.
-It is used by the Norwegian Coastal Administration and the Norwegian Coast Guard to monitor vessel traffic in remote areas, where before the traditional land-based stations just reached 40 nautical miles from shore.
+Maritime Safety Committee (MSC) at its next session, the system will become effective in June 2013.
+The purpose of the system is to secure ships' safe navigation within the Barents area, and to be able to initiate search and rescue (SAR) and pollution prevention measures around a relevant position, not only by using the available SAR units but also the participating ships known to be in that particular area.
+Norway In July 2010, Norway launched its first AIS satellite, AISSat-1.
+The satellite operates in a polar orbit at an altitude of 600 km.
+It is used by The Norwegian Coastal Administration and the Norwegian Coast Guard to monitor vessel traffic in remote areas, where before the traditional land-based stations just reached 40 nautical miles from shore.
 This small and innovative satellite has given a new dimension to the monitoring of ship traffic in the Arctic, and the AIS information has also successfully been used by Kongsberg Satellite Services (KSAT) in the near real-time oil spill and vessel detection services provided worldwide.
-A second satellite, AISSat-2, is planned to be launched in 2013.
+A second satellite, AISSat- 2, is planned to be launched in 2013.
 Denmark Denmark has studied the possibility of utilizing AIS data received from polar orbiting satellites for improving the monitoring and tracking of marine activity in the waters around Greenland.
 The results so far are promising.
 It is possible to detect AIS signals from space, and the detection efficiency seems to be acceptable, particularly in remote areas with relatively low density of vessels.
 Satellite AIS services are now commercially available from at least two sources and the European Space Agency is in the process of establishing such capability for the EU in the longer term.
+As noted in the preceding entry, Norway has launched its own satellite and is sharing data with Denmark and others.
 A small experimental Danish satellite was launched in March 2013.
-Russian Federation The Russian Federation adopted a federal law in July 2012 that establishes the institutional and technical requirements on safety of navigation in the Northern Sea Route in order to prevent pollution from ships.
-USA Based on satellite AIS data, the U.S. submitted detailed information and several graphical maps to PAME in September 2012 on aggregate Arctic vessel traffic data for the period June 2011-June 2012.
+Russian Federation The Russian Federation passed a federal law in July 2012 that establishes the institutional and technical requirements on safety of navigation in the Northern Sea Route in order to prevent pollution from ships.
+USA The U.S. submitted detailed information and several graphical maps to PAME in September the period June 2011-June 2012.